Vincent van Gogh cycle route Etten-Leur South

 Show all 9 photos

-You should first get acquainted with the five Van Gogh Monuments in the centre of Etten-Leur while on this Van Gogh cycle route.
-This includes the Van Gogh Church, and a visit is highly recommended.
-Informative information columns have been placed next to the Moeierboom tree on the Market Place and the statue of Van Gogh in the Binnentuin garden, and they tell the story of his arrival in and departure from Etten.
+On this Van Gogh cycle route, you are first introduced to five Van Gogh Monuments in the centre of Etten-Leur, including the Van Gogh Church.
+Highly recommended for a visit.
+Informative audio columns next to the Moeierboom (Linden tree) and Vincent van Gogh’s statue in the courtyard garden tell the story of his arrival in and departure from Etten.

-You should first get acquainted with the five Van Gogh Monuments in the centre of Etten-Leur while on this Van Gogh cycle route.
-This includes the Van Gogh Church, and a visit is highly recommended.
-Informative information columns have been placed next to the Moeierboom tree on the Market Place and the statue of Van Gogh in the Binnentuin garden, and they tell the story of his arrival in and departure from Etten.
+On this Van Gogh cycle route, you are first introduced to five Van Gogh Monuments in the centre of Etten-Leur, including the Van Gogh Church.
+Highly recommended for a visit.
+Informative audio columns next to the Moeierboom (Linden tree) and Vincent van Gogh’s statue in the courtyard garden tell the story of his arrival in and departure from Etten.

 How does the Van Gogh cycle route work?